tencherry10/til/thoughts/on-error-handling.md

     1. Programs survives but badly - everything is slow / grinds to a halt (maybe thread-locked or waiting for a some back-pressured queue)
     1. Program cheerfully gives the wrong answer without awareness of error
+    1. memory leaks / resource leaks

+In the cases above, Hopefully it is obvious that Explicit + Fatal is most useful.
+We know where and why and we can proceed to triage the problem by looking at the core dump.

+Between Explicit+Non-Fatal and Implicit+Fatal, it is debatable which one is better or worse.
+Implicit+Fatal prevents the mistake from continuing (although it is painful to debug valgrind / gdb anyone?).
+Explicit+Non-Fatal gives you a bit more error info, but by the time you realized it, the program may have trashed your database.

+Implicit+Non-Fatal is the worse of all, you may not even be aware of the error.

+The solution?
+Handle every exception.
+If it is handle-able, do it.
+If it is an obvious error, abort the program.
+Don't propagrate the error (unless you are library function).